 The following is the process for transfers for programs and sequences of courses.
 It does not apply to transfers due to an address change.

 - CBE posts the enrolment status (Open, Limited or Closed to transfer) for the following school year for all high schools.

 - For resident CBE students (see the section below), the parents/legal guardians/independent students read all the information on this webpage, and then complete and submit the

 High School Transfer Request Form by the deadline in mid-March, for requests for the following school year.
 We will not be able to process requests received after the deadline.
 Students must also register and select courses at their designated high school, while awaiting results of the transfer request.

 For non-resident CBE students, see the section below.
 Do not complete a transfer form.

 - CBE education directors and principals review the transfer requests and make transfer decisions based on the space available in the requested schools, programs and sequences of courses.

-- By mid-April, the parents/legal guardians/independent student are notified of whether a transfer is approved by the CBE, and to which school.
+- In early April, the parents/legal guardians/independent student are notified of whether a transfer is approved by the CBE, and to which school.
 Messages are sent to the email address(es) on file with the school.

 - If a transfer is available, the parents/legal guardians/independent student have ten (10) calendar days to respond to confirm the transfer.
 If the transfer is declined, or no response is received, the student will be placed in their regular designated school.